Copa Sudamericana (trophy)

+Trophy

 Winning clubs are also permitted to make exact replicas of their own.
 As well as winning the right to keep the trophy until the start of the next tournament, the winner gets to have a metal badge of silver placed on the pedestal of the trophy.
 The badge has the name of the winner and the year of the triumph.
 At the top of the cup, there is a silver ball with light-silver stars and pentagons.
 In the middle, the CONMEBOL logo is held together by two hoists, while the phrase "COPA SUDAMERICANA" can be read from the top.

 The trophy carries room for 24 badges.
 The badges are placed at the top base of the pedestal one underneath another and span eight columns.
 The trophy is scheduled to be filled by the 2026 edition.